explosion-mental/wallust/README.md

 	* **Optional** [templating](#templating) with two different engines:
         - Default is using usual `{variable}`
         - By enabling `new_engine = true`, you use `{{variable}}`
-	* Configurable methods for backends, colorspaces and filters (chart below)
+	* Configurable methods for backends, colorspaces and palettes (chart below)
 	* Configurable [threshold](#threshold)
     * Linux: `$XDG_CONFIG_HOME` or `$HOME/.config`
     * MacOs: `$HOME/Library/Application Support`